hryniuk/ec/README.md

 transforms data.
 As an input it accepts **ALF** (_absolute load file_; see below) and **input stream**.
 It prints an **output stream** - the result of a given program.

+As I've moved to other projects, this one has been archived.
+Implemented OP Codes can be found [here](https://github.com/hryniuk/ec/issues/1).

 ## Building